Rajiv Joseph: Theatre credits

 Joseph's Pulitzer finalist production of Bengal Tiger at the Baghdad Zoo, directed by Moisés Kaufman, debuted at the Kirk Douglas Theatre in Culver City, California in May, 2009.
-It ran at the Mark Taper Forum in Los Angeles April 14 to May 30, 2010 and premiered on Broadway at the Richard Rodgers Theatre in March 2011, with Robin Williams playing the titular character.
+It ran at the Mark Taper Forum in Los Angeles from April 14 to May 30, 2010, and premiered on Broadway at the Richard Rodgers Theatre in March 2011, with Robin Williams playing the titular character.
 In October 2013 it had its premiere in San Francisco at San Francisco Playhouse where it was very well received in the press.

 Gruesome Playground Injuries, starring Selma Blair and Brad Fleischer, had its world premiere in October 2009 at the Alley Theatre in Houston, Texas.
 Another staging at the Woolly Mammoth Theatre Company in Washington, D.C. ran in May 2010.
 Its Off-Broadway production opened January 2011 at the Second Stage Theatre, starring Pablo Schreiber and Jennifer Carpenter.

 The North Pool premiered at TheatreWorks in Silicon Valley (California) in March–April 2011.
 It was called a "Psychological Thriller" by TheatreWorks.
 The Barrington Stage Company, The Berkshires presented The North Pool in July 2012.
 The played opened Off-Broadway at the Vineyard Theatre in February 2013 (previews), directed by Giovanna Sardelli.

 The Monster at the Door debuted at Houston's Alley Theatre in May 2011.

 The Lake Effect premiered at Chicago's Silk Road Rising on April 23, 2013.
 The production received the Joseph Jefferson Award for Best New Work.
 Its TheatreWorks in Silicon Valley production opened March 2015, starring Adam Poss, Nilanjana Bose and Jason Bowen.